-Ski holidays in Czech Republic: Snow up your life!
+Ski holidays Czech Republic: Snow up your life!

 Why book your ski holiday in Czech Republic?In the Czech Republic, you can find familiar ski areas for every kind of winter sport.
 Whether you ski, snowboard, like cross-country or hiking, you can do all of this surrounded by a fascinating landscape covered in snow.
 The Czech Republic is suitable especially for families with children and ski beginners.
 Nevertheless, advanced skiers and snowboarders will also have fun on the excellently prepared pistes.
-Furthermore, new ski lifts in the Czech ski areas are planned for upcoming new winter season.
+Furthermore, new ski lifts in the Czech ski areas are planned in the future.

 The second largest and most popular mountain range are the Giant Mountains (CZ: “Krkonoše”).
 They are the largest part of the Sudetes, and lie along the Czech – Polish border, with its highest elevation, the Sněžka mountain, reaching 1,603 m.
 Mountain lakes and jagged stone ridges are typical for this region.
 Modern lift systems, well-prepared pistes and endless cross-country ski trails provide the opportunity for a successful skiing holiday. Černý Důl, Pec pod Snezkou, Špindlerův Mlýn (Spindler's Mill) and the most well-known winter sports centre, Harrachov, are all Czech ski resorts located in the Giant Mountains.